 Refreshments at the Sculpture Park

-There isn’t a cafe at the Sculpture Park, or any refreshments for sale.
-However, there are plenty of benches and scenic spots to stop for a picnic.
+It’s worth remembering that the Sculpture Park doesn’t have a café or any refreshments for sale.
+However, there are plenty of benches and scenic picnic spots.

 Alternatively, you could head for the Bel and Dragon pub opposite the sculpture garden.
 Here you can get snacks or meals, with the added bonus of an open fire in winter.

 A visit to The Sculpture Park is one of the many fantastic things to do in the Surrey Hills.
-Its great setting in an arboretum means that you can enjoy art, whilst spending time in the outdoors.
+Its unusual setting in an arboretum means that you can enjoy art, whilst enjoying time outdoors and nature.

 The natural beauty of the gardens, tied with its informal atmosphere make it great day out for all ages.
 What’s more, the fun and quirky sculptures add to its appeal as one of the most original family-friendly attractions in Surrey.